 Олеський замок – Olesko Castle

-Reconstructed from the ruins, Олеський замок is the most famous Lviv castle.
-This is one of the oldest castles in whole Ukraine: it was built in the 13th century.
-There was a huge park around the castle, but it looked like a forest after so many years.
-Now some organizations are trying to create a new green place there, and now it looks much better than earlier.
+Reconstructed from its ruins, Олеський замок is the most famous castle in Lviv.
+It is one of the oldest castles in the whole of Ukraine: it was built in the 13th century.
+There was a huge park around the castle, but after so many years it looks like a forest.
+Some organizations are trying to create a new green space there, and now it looks much better than before.

 Where: село Олесько (Olesko village)